skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/hillstead_inn.gif)

 The place is small by the standards of most towns, although here it towers over the other buildings.
-The rooms are made for “big people” although they still feel a bit small to the humans in the group.
+The rooms are made for "big people" although they still feel a bit small to the humans in the group.
 The building has but one main entrance, which leads into the tavern / dinning area.
 At this time of day the tables are mostly empty, but